rowshanattar/drowning-detection/README.md

 ## Notes on Evaluation
 - See `papers/` for the list of related work used in the project.
-- See `papers/evaluation` for your experiment notes, metrics, and comparisons across models / configs.
+- See `papers/evaluation` for your experiment notes, metrics, and comparisons across some approaches.

 ## Acknowledgments